EmilStoev/camplight-api-test/README.md

 ## Running Locally

 Running locally allows for the user to test the 'dspy' output.
+Modification to the main.py file will be needed.

 ```bash
 pip install -r requirements.txt